KristianHedeholm/ThinkCriticallyAboutAITalk/README.md

-# Talk:
-The story of how two ladies taught me to think critically about AI
+# The story of how two ladies taught me to think critically about AI Talk

 Resources related to the talk.